Meet The Judges

 Anastasia Miller Burns

-Anastasia Miller Burns is a former graduate and dance team captain from The Ohio State University.
-Upon graduating with her degree in Marketing, she moved to Los Angeles to pursue a business career in the entertainment industry.
-Shortly after arriving on the west coast, she became a talent agent booking choreographers, dancers, actors, athletes, and models in feature films, television, commercials, music videos, Broadway productions, and world artist tours.
-She was a senior agent and department director at BLOC Talent Agency LA, BLOC NYC and Clear Talent Group NYC for nearly 16 years.
-For the past 10 years, she has enjoyed shifting focus to the world of artistic and sports media by joining the team at Inside Publications as the Executive Vice President and Co-Publisher of the all-access dance magazine, INSIDE DANCE.
-For nearly 20 years, Anastasia has been a head judge at dance events in the studio, dance team and All Star markets.
-She has been a USASF and IASF Hip Hop Panel Director for The Dance Worlds since 2013, and you can find her speaking and judging at numerous dance and talent competitions/conventions across the U.S. and internationally.
+Anastasia Miller Burns is a former graduate and dance captain from The Ohio State University.
+After graduation, Anastasia became a talent agent booking choreographers, dancers, actors and models in feature films, television, commercials, music videos, Broadway productions, and world artist tours.
+She was a senior agent and department director at BLOC Talent Agency LA, BLOC NYC and Clear Talent Group NYC for nearly 14 years.
+For the past 12 years, she has led the team at Inside Publications as Executive Vice President and Co-Publisher of the all-access dance magazine and media group, INSIDE DANCE.
+Since 2013, she has been the Hip Hop Judge Panel Director for the USASF/IASF Dance World Championships.
+Anastasia is also a member of the USASF Board of Directors and guides the USASF Dance Advisory Board as Chairman.
+In 2024, she had the honor of being inducted into the National Dance Coaches Association (NDCA) Hall of Fame.
+You can find her speaking, training, and judging at numerous studio, All Star & talent competitions/conventions across the USA and internationally.

 Cheryl Paquette

-Cheryl Paquette is the USASF Dance Adjudication Director and Communications Coordinator and serves as the USASF Pom Panel Director at The Dance Worlds.
+Cheryl Paquette is the USASF Dance Adjudication Director and Communications Coordinator.
 Cheryl has been involved in the dance industry for over 30 years and is trained in ballet, tap, jazz, and pointe, spending six years as a company member with the Gateway Ballet.
 A graduate of the University of Missouri with a B.S.Ed.
 K-12, she earned the team’s first National Championship title with the Mizzou Golden Girls in 1991.
 She is a former NFL St. Louis Rams Cheerleader and NBA Dallas Mavericks Dancer.
-She was awarded the Herkie Legacy Award in 2017 for her commitment to the industry and inducted into the Missouri State Hall of Fame in 2023 for her contribution as a Mizzou Golden Girl.
+She was awarded the NCA/NDA Herkie Legacy Award in 2017 for her commitment to the industry and inducted into the Missouri State Hall of Fame in 2023 for her contribution as a Mizzou Golden Girl.
 Cheryl resides in St. Louis, MO, and enjoys judging for many national and international Event Producers.

 Paige St. John

-Paige St. John holds a B.F.A. in Dance from The Ohio State University and is currently pursuing her M.A. in Dance Education from the University of Northern Colorado.
-She is based in Wilmington, DE, working and traveling as a choreographer and dance educator, moving with young and adult athletes and creators domestically and internationally.
-Her work as an educator has taken her across the globe, leading her to have either choreographed, taught, judged, or presented dance education and coaching seminars on five out of the seven continents.
-Paige is currently the Volunteer Assistant Coach of the University of Delaware Dance Team, and frequently travels as a choreographer and Master Instructor, specializing in technique and choreography in the styles of Contemporary, Jazz, and Pom, and hosting lectures and seminars for other dance educators and coaches on training techniques, student-coach rapport, and curriculum consistency.
-Paige serves as the IASF Panel Advisor for the Jazz and Kick Divisions at The Dance Worlds.
+Paige St. John holds a Bachelor of Fine Arts Degree in Dance from The Ohio State University (2019) and M.A. in Dance Education from the University of Northern Colorado (2023).
+Originally from Ohio, and currently based in Singapore, Paige is honored to serve as the IASF Panel Advisor for the Jazz Division at The Dance Worlds.
+Her work as an educator has taken her across the globe, leading her to have either choreographed, taught, judged, or presented dance education and coaching seminars in 18 countries and counting.
+In Singapore, Paige is a Lead Dance Instructor at a local studio, teaching a variety of styles and developing/structuring curriculum for further growth and support of students.
+Paige specializes in technique and choreography in the styles of Contemporary, Jazz, and Pom, while also hosting lectures and seminars for other dance educators and coaches on training techniques, student-coach rapport, and curriculum consistency.

 Shelly Warren

-Shelly Mahaffey Warren is the current Golden Girl Spirit Squad director at The Villages High School in The Villages, FL, a veteran head instructor for Universal Dance Association, and the quality control director for judging panels at The Dance Worlds.
-In addition, Shelly is a veteran national and international judge and works as a choreographer and competition consultant for high school, college, studio, and All Star programs across the country.
-She is the rehearsal coordinator for the pregame performance for the Citrus Bowl held annually in Orlando, FL, and has served as rehearsal director for pregame at the ACC Championship Game in 2015 and 2016.
-Shelly has obtained national titles as a dancer, coach and choreographer in high kick, hip hop, pom, and jazz, and continues to pursue her dream of educating and inspiring dancers through her travels to studios and schools nationwide.
+Shelly Warren is the current Golden Girl Spirit Squad Director at The Villages High School in Middleton, Florida and a Quality Team Director for the judging panels at The USASF/IASF Dance Worlds.
+In addition, Shelly is a veteran national and international judge and works as a choreographer and competition consultant for high school, college, studio, and All Star programs across the USA.
+She is the rehearsal director for the halftime performance for the Citrus Bowl held annually in Orlando, Florida, and has served as the rehearsal director for pregame at the ACC Championship Game.
+Shelly worked for Universal Dance Association (UDA) for 22 years in various roles: head instructor, choreographer, program committee member, and college camp instructor, and has obtained national titles as a dancer, coach, and/or choreographer in Pom, High Kick, Hip Hop, Jazz, and Game Day.
+She continues to pursue her dream of educating and inspiring dancers through her travels to studios and schools worldwide.

 Contemporary/Lyrical Panel